Ancient Societies Workshop and Core Seminar

 Cultures of the Classical ‘Cultures of the Classical’ was a network running from 2011-2017 that drew together scholars at Yale who work on receptions of Greco–Roman Classical Antiquity, and the Classical Tradition (including comparative Classical Traditions and rival antiquities).
 We are particularly interested in complex plays with the past in which texts and works of art, and indeed whole cultural movements, have appropriated aspects of Classical Antiquity while simultaneously asserting their distance from ancient Greece and Rome.
 The scholars involve remain at the cutting edge of this kind of research.

 Greco-Roman Lunch is sponsored by the Classics Department and is held bi-weekly, on the first and third (and sometimes fifth) Mondays of the month in the Fellows’ Room at Saybrook College.
 The invitation list consists of faculty and graduate students from the Departments of Classics, History, Art History, EALL, Judaic Studies, Religious Studies, and others, and they convene at 12:00 for lunch followed by a presentation by one of their number at 12:30.
 A presentation of up to 30 minutes is followed by questions.
 The focus of papers ranges freely from literary to archaeological to cultural.
 Lunch is provided free to those who are not on a meal plan.
-For more information please contact the organizers: Sylva Kroeber and Emily Helm (Classics).
+For more information please contact the organizers: Alex Mayo (GSAS Classics) and Lily Conable (Div School)

 Medieval Lunch Colloquium The weekly Medieval Lunch Colloquium brings together medievalists from a variety of departments in the University for informal presentations and discussion.
 At each meeting, a speaker presents work-in-progress to an interdisciplinary audience of graduate students, faculty and staff working in medieval studies.
 Speakers include both Yale faculty and graduate students, with occasional out-of-town guests.